 In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant state and local orders related to COVID-19, the City has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
 This Plan may be updated as this situation evolves or as state or local orders, or federal guidance, related to COVID-19 are issued or amended.

 The following COVID-19 Preparedness & Response Plan has been established for the City of Battle Creek (“City”) in accordance with the requirements in the most recent Executive Order (“EO”) concerning employee safety and health, and all requirements therein signed by Governor Gretchen Whitmer and also in accordance with Guidance on Preparing Workplaces for COVID-19, developed by the Occupational Health and Safety Administration (“OSHA”).
-Appendix A contains the list of 18 items all businesses and operations that are permitted to require their employees to leave their homes or residences for work must implement under the most recent EO.
+Appendix A, as amended from time to time, contains a list of items all businesses and operations that are permitted to require their employees to leave their homes or residences for work must implement under the most recent EO.

 Employees are instructed to wash their hands frequently, to cover their coughs and sneezes with tissue or the inside of their elbow, and to avoid touching their faces.
 Employees will be provided with access to places to frequently wash hands or to access hand sanitizer, including upon entry and at construction sites.
 Signs regarding proper hand washing methods will be posted in all restrooms and throughout each facility.
 Hand shaking is prohibited to ensure good hand hygiene.

 Workers are discouraged from using other workers’ phones, desks, offices, or other work tools and equipment, when possible.
 If sharing such items or spaces is unavoidable, then workers should wipe down any and all items and spaces prior to sharing it with another worker.

 Sick Leave Policies